Virtual LGBTQ Pride Marketing Campaign Ideas For 2021

-LGBTQ Pride Month is going to be a little different this June.
-In an effort to mitigate the spread of coronavirus, cities across the globe have canceled their annual Pride parades and celebrations.
-While many businesses and nonprofits will miss banding together and waving their rainbow flags in June 2020, they can still show their support of the LGBTQ community virtually.
+Even though the world is slowly reopening, LGBTQ Pride Month is going to be a little different again this June.
+In an effort to mitigate the spread of coronavirus, many cities have canceled their annual Pride parades and celebrations, including Los Angeles, Denver, and San Antonio.
+While many businesses and nonprofits will miss banding together and waving their rainbow flags in June 2021, they can still show their support of the LGBTQ community virtually.
 How, you ask?
 With a creative LGBTQ Pride marketing strategy, of course!

 Read on for fun and simple ideas to help you craft a memorable and authentic LGBTQ Pride Month marketing campaign of your own.
 You can apply these suggestions across channels, such as social media, email and video, to reach your audiences on their favorite platforms.
 The best part?
 These ideas are all budget-friendly, so you don’t have to worry about spending tons of money to show your pride.